Most athletes don’t put much thought into strength vs. power training, and it shows in how they perform.

 Why Jump?

-Jumping is essential for athletes who are looking to build lower body power.
+Jumping is essential for athletes who are looking to build lower body power and become a nightmare to deal with on the court, field, or track.

 I’ve seen strong athletes who could deadlift 405-600lbs, bench 275-350lbs, and squat 350-405lbs and still not be able to dunk or explode out of the blocks.